Updated: Oct 26

 Carignan’s colonization of the Mediterranean coincides with the expansion of the Aragon’s Kingdom in the early Middle Ages....

 Its conquest reached all the way to Italy’s Lazio and Sardinia, where old vine “Carignano” produce some of the best Carignan-based wines in the world.
 Carignan was further taken in the “new world” and some places in South Africa, Australia, and Chile are producing amazing examples.

 Carignan was abused to over-produce austere, severe table wines with too much acidity and tannin and too little fruit to balance it.
-So, to improve the finished beverage, winemakers often blended the more flavorful Grenache, Syrah, Monastrell and other local specialties - a practice that is still in vogue, even if some 100 percent Carignan wines are now made, and the wines are much better.
+So, to improve the finished beverage, winemakers often blended richer and more flavorful Grenache, Syrah, Monastrell and other local specialties - a practice that is still in vogue, even if some 100 percent Carignan wines are now made, and the wines are much yummier than ever before!

-Because old vines grown on dry hot climates yield much smaller crops, the finished wines still have plenty of acidity, tannins, and color, but have the fruit concentration to balance it: Violet, blue berry, black cherry, prune, garrigue aromas and flavors are often found.
+Because old vines grown on dry hot climates yield a much smaller crops, the finished wines still have plenty of acidity, tannins, and color, but have the fruit concentration to balance it: Violet, blue berry, black cherry, prune, garrigue aromas and flavors are most often mentioned in tastings.
 Depending on the oak treatment and bottle ageing, these flavours combine well with vanilla and can evolve toward liquorice, cocoa and earthiness with bottle ageing.

 enroll the next WSET Level 2 Award in Wines